gurleensethi/api-gateway-case-study/README.md

 - `Heartbeat`: Services have a hearbeat mechanism to denote if they are still available.

-- `Dynamic Service Registration`: Services can register themselves dynamicall without the need of restarting gateway server itself.
+- `Dynamic Service Registration`: Services can register themselves dynamically without the need of restarting gateway server itself.